Monday, November 25, 2024

 I'm still harvesting lettuce from the garden, which pleases me.
 And the kale is hanging in, of course, and some of the herbs.
 But mostly the season is over.
 I've got carrots and fennel stored in the refrigerator, lots of dried herbs in the cupboards, a freezer full of wild mushrooms, kale, tomato sauce.
 The little homestead came through for me, but I know it's glad to have a few months off, a chance to sleep under leaves and snow.

 Last night I had my first dream visitation from Ray.
-He was attending his own funeral, of course, which was being held in a strange cavernous room, and he looked great, slim with all of his curly hair.
+He was attending his own funeral, which was being held in a strange cavernous room, and he looked great, slim with all of his curly hair.
 I was supposed to play the violin, but one of my pegs snapped off so I spent the entire dream begging people for a violin peg, which no one had and why would they.
 Still, despite the dream's anxious undertones, I was happy to see him.
 Every moment together is precious, even when my own brain is making the whole thing up.

 No comments: